FritsOosterhoff/Techmatters/readme.md

 > “This project is only here to provide insight into my experience in Development”

 ### Techmatters
-Techmatters is a project maintained by Frits Oosterhoff.
 This project is **NOT** supposed to be used as an **actual social network**, this project is **only** a placeholder.
 The data it contains is only used as place holder data.

 Most of the functionalities were ported from a previous project, a social network system built on Laravel.
-This project is located here: [social.fritsoosterhoff.nl](https://social.fritsoosterhoff.nl/)

 ### About this project